 HG: Closed to commercial harvest.
 No MSE tested management procedures could meet the conservation objective of avoiding the LRP, even in the absence of fishing.
 Stock biomass and growth have been low for almost 20 years.
-Spawning biomass in 2023 is forecast to be 14,835 short tons (range: 6,808-32,589 tons) and to be below the LRP with an 8% probability in the absence of fishing.
+Spawning biomass in 2024 is forecast to be 4,699 short tons (range: 1,796-12,509 tons) and to be below the LRP with a 77% probability in the absence of fishing.
 As HG herring is now subject to s.
 6.2 of the Fish Stocks Provisions, a rebuilding plan is required.
-Development of the draft rebuilding plan is underway, with consultations occurring in Fall, 2022; final publication of the plan is anticipated in 2023.
-To support this work, and in accordance with 70(5) of the Fishery (General) Regulations, this area will continue to be closed for the 2022/23 fishing season.
+The draft rebuilding plan is currently in the approval process; final publication of the plan is anticipated in early 2024.
+To support this work, and in accordance with 70(5) of the Fishery (General) Regulations, this area will continue to be closed for the 2023/24 fishing season.

-PRD: FSC, Spawn on Kelp, and Roe herring opportunities (5% harvest rate) to a maximum of 1,786 tons.
-All MPs up to a 20% harvest rate met the conservation objective; the quota level is based on application of an MP that applies a 5% harvest rate and a lower operational control point at 30% of the unfished spawning biomass and a upper operational control point at 60% of the unfished spawning biomass.
+PRD: FSC, Spawn on Kelp, and Roe herring opportunities (5% harvest rate) to a maximum of 2,271 tons.
 In this area, stock biomass and growth has remained low but steady, fluctuating around the LRP from around 2005 to 2018 and has recently increased in abundance.
-Spawning biomass in 2023 is forecast to be 40,009 short tons (range: 22,012-69,459 tons) and to be below the LRP with a 5% probability in the absence of fishing.
+Spawning biomass in 2024 is forecast to be 46,843 short tons (range: 24,446-85,484 tons) and to be below the LRP with a 2% probability in the absence of fishing.
+MSE results show that harvest control rules with harvest rates up to and including 20% will meet the conservation objective over the fifteen year simulation period, with a high degree of certainty.
+The median forecast of biomass for this stock in 2024 is projected to be above the USR.

-CC: FSC, and Spawn on Kelp herring opportunities (7% harvest rate) to a maximum of 1,440 tons.
-MPs with a 5% and 10% harvest rate met the conservation objective.
-This stock has shown a steady increase in spawning biomass since a low in the late 2000s through to 2019, with a decrease in spawning biomass in recent years.
-Spawning biomass in 2023 is forecast to be 20,565 short tons (range: 10,528-41,908 tons) and to be below the LRP with a 33% probability in the absence of fishing.
+CC: FSC and limited commercial Spawn on Kelp herring opportunities (4% harvest rate) to a maximum of 200 tons.
+This stock showed an increase in spawning biomass from a low in the late 2000s through to 2019, and has since decreased for the last three years.
+Spawning biomass in 2024 is forecast to be 17,889 short tons (range: 9,287-36,232 tons) and to be below the LRP with a 41% probability in the absence of fishing.
+In the CC area, harvest rates up to 10% meet the conservation objective in the MSE analysis over the 15 year simulation period.
+Harvest control rules with higher harvest rates have not been tested in the CC area.
+The median forecast for the CC stock in 2024 is projected to be below the USR.